Contact Us

 *Governor Northam has signed the Budget Bill (HB 7001) which restores, clarifies, and strengthens the state eviction protections in effect from January through June 2021.
 It will remain in effect through June 30, 2022.
 Review the details on pages 16-17 of the linked PDF.

 Click here to review the Tenant Rights to Avoid Eviction One Pager- as of 8/10/21.
-This document sets forth the new Virginia eviction protections, the Virginia Rent Relief Program, and the new CDC eviction protections.
+This document sets forth the new Virginia eviction protections, the Virginia Rent Relief Program, and the latest CDC eviction protections.

 City of Richmond Eviction Diversion Program (EDP)